cherch173/cherch173/README.md

 #### [LinkedIn](https://www.linkedin.com/in/bcherchiglia)

 I'm a creative, software engineer and aspiring game designer coming from an extensive and storied path in the Music Industry as both a performing artist and a music publisher.

-Through sync licensing, I helped to soundtrack some of the highest profile video game franchises, with titles including (but not limited to): _Grand Theft Auto_, _FIFA_, _Madden_ (well, really the entire EA Sports Lexicon) -- my favorite being the trailer for **_Fallout 3_** which used the song "I Don't Want to Set the World on Fire" by the Ink Spots.
+Through sync licensing, I helped to soundtrack some of the highest profile video game franchises, with titles including (but not limited to): _Grand Theft Auto_, _FIFA_, _Madden_ & countless others -- my favorite being the trailer for **_Fallout 3_** which used the song "I Don't Want to Set the World on Fire" by the Ink Spots.

 Within my first week of studying web development I'd already built _over_ **5 browser-based games** using just HTML, CSS & Javascript.
 I'm currently enrolled in General Assembly's Software Engineering 2.0 Immersive and have quickly found refuge in the endless possibilities of creative programming and composing new code constantly.